pattan9955/tp/docs/UserGuide.md

 1. `clear ingredient`
 <br />Expected Output:<br />```Inventory has been cleared!```

-### Find Ingredients:
+### Find Ingredients
 `find ingredient`

 - Search for an ingredient from the Inventory based on a user-inputted keyword(s) that match the name of an ingredient(s).
 - Current requirements for a keyword:
-    1. Keyword is case-insensitive.
+    1. Keyword is case-insensitive.<br />
-       i. e.g. Finding with keyword: "corn" will match with "COrN"
+       e.g. Finding with keyword: "corn" will match with "COrN"
-    2. Any keyword must match a full word in the name of the recipe.
+    2. Any keyword must match a full word in the name of the recipe.<br />
-       i. e.g. Finding with keyword: "corn" will match with "CoRN flour", "coRn FlakeS", etc. but not "popcorn" ii. e.g. Finding with keywords: "corn Chicken beef" will match "beef Chicken", "beef corn", etc. but not "beefcorn"
+       e.g. Finding with keyword: "corn" will match with "CoRN flour", "coRn FlakeS", etc. but not "popcorn" <br />
+       e.g. Finding with keywords: "corn Chicken beef" will match "beef Chicken", "beef corn", etc. but not "beefcorn"
 - After `find ingredient` command, to see the full list of ingredients again, please use `list ingredient` command.

 Format: `find ingredient <keyword>...`